-The two terminals of World Cruise Center are located 18 miles away from LAX, the Los Angeles International Airport, direction South.
+The two terminals of World Cruise Center are 18 mi (29 km) away from LAX (Los Angeles International Airport), direction South.
 The first Los Angeles cruise port terminal has two berths 91 and 92. the second one has only one - 93.
 Two or three larger cruise ships can dock here.

-The second Los Angeles cruise ship terminal is located 23 miles away from LAX, and 5 miles away from the World Cruise Center Terminals.
-It was build in 2003 for Carnival Cruise Lines ships exclusively.
-The white dome, who used to be the Spruce Goose aeroplane home, houses the terminal.
+The second Los Angeles cruise ship terminal is located approx 23 mi (37 km) away from LAX, and 5 mi (8 km) away from World Cruise Center Terminals.
+It was inaugurated in 2003 for Carnival Corporation ships exclusively.
+The white dome building (former Spruce Goose aeroplane dome) now houses the cruise terminal (Pier H).

-In October 2016 was announced that Carnival signed an agreement with the City of Long Beach CA and with the landlord Urban Commons to expand the "Long Beach Cruise Terminal" facility in order to accommodate larger ships and enhance terminal operations.
-The new deal triples the size of Carnival’s current cruise terminal facility - from 66,000 ft2 to 142,000 ft2.
+In October 2016, Carnival Cruise Line signed an agreement with Port Long Beach and with the landlord (Urban Commons) to expand the "Long Beach Cruise Terminal" facility in order to accommodate larger vessels and enhance terminal operations.

-- Development plans also include expansion of portside cold-ironing capacity to accommodate larger vessels.
-Shore power allows docked cruise ships to shut down their main diesel engines and plug into the city's electrical grid, using hydroelectricity for all the onboard services.
+Development plans also included expansion of portside cold-ironing capacity to accommodate larger vessels.
+Shore power allows berthed cruise ships to shut down their main diesel engines and plug into the city's electrical grid, using hydroelectricity for all the onboard services.
 The technology greatly reduces exhaust emissions in port.

 Los Angeles tours, shore excursions, hotels

 Near San Pedro

 - Los Angeles Maritime Museum: explore the history of the harbor in Los Angeles.
 It is located half mile away from the Los Angeles cruise port, direction South, in the Municipal Ferry Terminal at Harbor and 6th.